Aircraft Documentation Guide: Required Aircraft Documents, Maintenance Documentation and Aviation Records

 Commercial crew members (pilots, flight engineers) must hold valid licenses and medical certificates.
 The license (e.g. ATP or commercial pilot certificate) proves training; the medical cert proves fitness.
 An operator’s compliance department tracks expirations carefully, because flying with an expired license or medical is illegal and insurance will be voided.

 For example, a transport pilot’s Class 1 medical must be renewed every 6 or 12 months.
 If a renewal is missed, the crew member cannot legally act as pilot-in-command until re-examined.
-Flight departments often integrate this into their human-resource systems to flag renewals well in advance.
+Flight departments often integrate this into their operational tracking systems to flag renewals well in advance.
+Just Aviation’s crew support services include assistance with crew documentation queries for international operations.

 Maintenance Records